lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/NLP_SYSTEM_README.md

-# Natural Language Prompt System for GreyGuard AI Agent
+# Natural Language Prompt System for TRIAGE A.I.
+Agent

 ## Overview

-The GreyGuard AI Agent now features an advanced Natural Language Processing (NLP) system that enables users to interact with the agent using natural, conversational language.
+The TRIAGE A.I.
+Agent now features an advanced Natural Language Processing (NLP) system that enables users to interact with the agent using natural, conversational language.
 This system provides intelligent intent recognition, context management, and customizable prompt templates.

 ## Features